vbookshelf/myOfflineAi-PrivacyFirst/README.md

 bartowski/google_medgemma-4b-it-GGUF<br>
 https://huggingface.co/bartowski/google_medgemma-4b-it-GGUF

-The 4b version is text only.
+The 4b MedGemma version is text only.
 The 27b version is multimodal i.e. it supports both text and image input.

 ### 2- If the model is multimodal, then also download the mmproj file.